If Statement

 2. The condition is enclosed within parentheses ( ).

-3. If the condition evaluates to true, the code inside the curly braces { } will be executed.
+4. If the condition evaluates to false, the instructions within the curly braces { } are bypassed, and the program proceeds without executing that block.

 Visited 1 times, 1 visit(s) today